Chronic people-pleasing is a crime. It’s a crime against your soul, who you are, your unique gifts, purpose and message to share with the world.

 From a hospital, to a psych ward, to a treatment center, to experiencing equine therapy and life coaching, my people-pleasing recovery journey went from handcuffs to healing through horses.

-Horses ignored me during equine therapy if I attempted to try and be anything other than my authentic self.
+Horses ignored me during equine therapy if I attempted to be anything other than my authentic self.
 Horses only wanted to connect with me when I was being real, imperfections and all.

 It was mind-opening and heart-opening.